JuliaData/DataFrames.jl/docs/src/lib/types.md

 The exception are `DataFrame(::DataFrame)` and `DataFrame(::SubDataFrame)` constructors which perform a copy of the columns.

 From the moment of its construction `DataFrame` assumes *ownership* of its columns.
-This means that methods in this package assume that columns of the data frame *are not* mutated by methods other than provided by the DataFrames.jl package that accept this data frame as an argument.
+This means that it is assumed that columns are not *shared* by several objects operations on which can mutate them, possibly leading to the corruption of the `DataFrame`.

 In particular, functions that transform a `DataFrame` to produce a new `DataFrame` always perform a copy of the data.
 Examples of such functions are [`vcat`](@ref),